 In contrast, the mechanical wedge-action of the General Valve Twin Seal Valve plug compresses both the upstream and the downstream seals firmly against the valve body, needing no help from the line pressure.
 General Valve Twin Seal Valves hold with consistent zero-leakage.

-Flow meters require calibration to verify their accuracy.
+Flow meters such as coriolis flow meters require calibration to verify their accuracy.
 During meter calibration (proving), every closed valve in the meter system must seal drop tight.
 Even a small leak will cause errors in the meter calibration.
 The incorrect meter factor will persist until the next proving operation and incorrect flow measurement can cost huge sums of money!
 Every General Valve Twin Seal Valve in the meter station can be quickly and easily shown to be holding leak-tight.
 That means correct calibration every time.